162tmac/mata-mathematics-solver/README.md

 * As a First Time Visitor, I want to understand what the website does and how to use it.

+    1. There is a banner when landing on the page that directs the user to the how to use section if they want to understand how to use the solver.
-    1. When the user enters the site, they can see a input field and a keyboard where they can input their math queries.
+    2. When the user enters the site, they can see a input field and a keyboard where they can input their math queries.
-    2. The how to section in the navigation bar shows the user how to use the solver.
+    3. The how to section in the navigation bar shows the user how to use the solver.

 * As a First Time Visitor, I want to easily navigate the site through intuitive calls to action.